-- common parking and access; (a)
+- (a) common parking and access;

 - (b) light industry;

-- (c) service trade:
+- (c) service trade;

 - (d) storage facilities;

-- service station; (e)
+- (e) service station;

-- restaurant; and (f)
+- (f) restaurant; and

-- open air motor vehicle display. (q)
+- (g) open air motor vehicle display.

 The development parameters applicable to "light industry" apply.

 "industry"

 Land use description: "industry" means a property used as a factory and in which an article or part of such article is made, manufactured, produced, built, assembled, compiled, printed, ornamented, processed, treated, adapted, repaired, renovated, rebuilt, altered, painted (including spray painting), polished, finished, cleaned, dyed, washed, broken up, disassembled, sorted, packed, chilled, frozen or stored in cold storage; including offices, caretaker's quarters, factory shop or other uses which are subservient and ancillary to the use of the property as a factory; and-